MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 1.1.0 =
 * Test with WordPress 6.8.
 No changes.

+= 1.2.0 =
+* Test with WordPress 6.9.
+No changes for that.
+Minor Update of PHP-Function post_add_file_to_folder() for better folder name generation.
+Added PHPUnit Tests for the new PHP-functions.

 == Upgrade Notice ==

-Upgrade to 1.1.0 is not necessary.
+Upgrade to 1.2.0 is not necessary.
 Only, if  you want to use the new image resizing class for smaller images.

 == Credits ==